Iowa Interactive Court Forms for Divorce with no Minor or Dependent Adult Children

 If you want to file for divorce or are responding to a divorce your spouse has filed without using an attorney, you must use the forms in chapter 17 of the Iowa Court Rules.
 The forms are available free of charge on this website.
-These is a set of forms for divorce with no minor or dependent adult children and a Guide (PDF) on how to use those forms.
-There is a different set of forms for divorce with minor or dependent adult children and a Guide (PDF) on how to use that set of forms.
+There is a set of forms for divorce with no minor or dependent adult children and a Guide (PDF) on using those forms.
+There is a different set of forms for divorce with minor or dependent adult children and a Guide (PDF) on using that set of forms.

 It is very important you read the Guide for the divorce forms.

 If you do not understand how to use these forms, talk to an attorney.
 Clerks of court and court staff cannot give you legal advice.